In this series, we will be covering two different ways of adding timestamps to Google Sheets, as soon as a change is made in the Google Sheet:

 As expected, the addTwo custom function returns 12.
 As you can see, custom functions work just like normal formulas, and they can be very handy.

-Now that we have understood the working of custom functions in Google Sheets, it’s time to see how those functions can be used to add automatic dates and times (timestamps) to Google Sheets.
+Now that we have understood the working of custom functions in Google Sheets, it’s time to see how those functions can be used insert a timestamp in Google Sheets (automatic dates and times).

 Sample Google Sheet